pan1kt/GamingTweaks/README.md

 Some drivers default to using legacy pin-triggered interrupts, which are now emulated and are slower than using MSI.

 **Only set sata if you have sure its compatible, if you set it wrong you will BSOD** <br/>
-**KILLER Ethernet cards are reported to be bad with MSI-mode**

 ![MSI](/img/msi1.png)<br/>

 Changing the values of PCI ISA Bridge and PCI CPU Host with the Interrupt Affinity Policy tool will make them appear in the list if you want.
-Simple set and unset affinities.
+Simple set and unset affinities, most of the time messing with this should be minimal changes for best results.

 [Download MSI-mode utility v2](http://www.mediafire.com/file/2kkkvko7e75opce/MSI_util_v2.zip/file) <br/>
 [*Read more Windows Line Based vs MSI Based.*](https://forums.guru3d.com/threads/windows-line-based-vs-message-signaled-based-interrupts-msi-tool.378044/)